alex-toy/transformers/README.md

 ## 2. General organisation of the project

-The porject is divided into three main parts :
+The project is divided into three main parts :

     - infrastructure : low level data cleaning
     - model : creation of the different components of the model
     - application : high level functions to orchestrate the model training and the final user interaction.